MikeOG444/rink-tracker-pwa/cline_docs/mergeSummary.md

 # Rink Tracker PWA - Refactoring Merge Summary

+## Current Merge Status (Updated: 3/13/2025)

+The local branch is currently in sync with the remote main branch.
+Git status shows:
+- "Your branch is up to date with 'origin/main'"
+- There is one uncommitted local change to the `.gitignore` file

+This confirms that all the refactoring changes have been successfully merged from the `tech-debt-refactoring` branch into the main branch.

 ## Overview

 This document summarizes the technical debt refactoring work completed in the `tech-debt-refactoring` branch and outlines the items that have been deferred for future work.
 The refactoring focused on improving code quality, maintainability, and architecture without changing functionality.